NgaLam1703/HR_Analytics-Job_Change_of_Data_Scientists/README.md

 Looks like the data has no missing values, dataset is clean

 # **3. Load data**
+First establish a connection to the database.
+The SQLAlchemy library allows you to connect, manage, and interact with databases in a flexible and efficient way.
 ```
 from sqlalchemy import create_engine
 ```

+Defines the path of the SQLite database that will be stored in the db_path variable
 ```
 # Path to the SQLite database
 db_path = 'data_warehouse.db'
 ```

+The engine that connects to the SQLite database is created using the create_engine function from SQLAlchemy
 ```
 # Create an SQLAlchemy engine
 engine = create_engine(f'sqlite:///{db_path}')
 ```

+Let's all store data in a database.
 ```
 employment.to_sql('Fact_Employment', engine, if_exists= 'replace', index=False)
 enrollies_data.to_sql('Dim_Enrollies', engine, if_exists= 'replace', index=False)